grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* (People like me eat that ship up --- it lets you visualize where in the boat the people are at any time.)
 * [ ] be sure to return story elements and ideas that aren't used in this story to the general shuttlebay pile
 	* [ ] Also if anything is leftover in this notes and todos section too
+	* [ ] and also draw anything out of post-production that applies to the whole world
 * [ ] Possible story (though not series) name:
 	* The Salted wound
 	* (referring to the never-healing damage from the ramming at the beginning)